gregorprohaska/BlogTestForeverJekyll/_posts/2022-01-11-new_hello_world.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Fusce bibendum neque eget nunc mattis eu sollicitudin enim tincidunt.
 Vestibulum lacus tortor, ultricies id dignissim ac, bibendum in velit.

+In one of my last projects we had to add Azure AD Guest Users to an Azure SQL DB which was hosted in our tenant.
+Luckily creation of guest users within our tenant was already enabled, Azure Subscription was associated to an Azure Active Directory and therefore we could concentrate on adding such users to our Azure SQL DB (as will this post).